Momen-Alshouha/laravel-blog/README.md

 ## Installation

 Before proceeding with the installation, ensure you have Apache installed and configured on your system.
-Additionally, make sure you have created a MySQL database named `technical_hub`.
+Additionally, make sure you have created a MySQL database named `blog`.

 1. **Clone the repository:**